Harley-style bike on an empty city street, symbolizing the paperwork and process involved in motorcycle registration.

 Required Insurance Types

-Optional coverage, like comprehensive for theft or vandalism and collision for accident repairs, is recommended for valuable bikes.
-Comprehensive plans are popular for classic motorcycles, protecting against non-accident risks.
-Progressive Insurance reports 80% of registered motorcycles carry liability coverage, with 35% adding comprehensive plans.
+Optional coverage like comprehensive for theft or vandalism and collision for accident repairs is recommended for valuable bikes.
+Comprehensive plans are popular for classic motorcycles protecting against non accident risks.
+Progressive Insurance reports 80 percent of registered motorcycles carry liability coverage with 35 percent adding comprehensive plans.

 State-by-State Coverage Minimums